Additional information on Section 60c of the German Copyright Act - Scientific Research

 5. General prohibition of alteration of the work

 As a general principle, you may not alter other authors’ works.
 This does not include translations of texts and rendering pictures into another size, insofar as these alterations are necessary for the research purpose.
-Any alteration beyond this requires the prior consent of the rightholder.
+Any alteration beyond this requires the prior consent of the rightsholder.

 III.
 Legal advice

-Please note that this notice can only provide you an overview of the copyright situation and that it cannot substitute for individual legal advice.
+Please note that this notice can only provide you with an overview of the copyright situation and that it cannot substitute for individual legal advice.
 If you have any questions or uncertainties, please don’t hesitate to contact Department 9.0 - Legal affairs at any time.
 Our employees will be happy to assist you.